About I Best Wedding & Portrait Photographers in Prague

 My favorite photojournalism instructor once said: 'don't show me what it looks like, show me what it feels like.'
 Truth is, that is quite challenging and something I strive to do every time I pick up the camera.

 For me there is no greater reward than capturing a beautiful, intimate moment shared between people on one of the most important days of their lives.
-While many view this as a hobby to make money on the side - I view this as my life's goal: creating beautiful, unforgettable image that will become family heirlooms.
+While many view this as a hobby to make money on the side - I view creating beautiful, unforgettable image that will become family heirlooms as my life's goal.
 Knowing that my work can bring so much joy is one of the biggest reasons why I left photojournalism behind.
+The ability to photograph a wedding in all its glory and unique beauty is a special skill that can only be mastered by a true artist.
+After all, it's not simply about capturing the visible but anticipating the right moment.

 How does one characterize my work?
 How about creative, moment driven, editorial magazine style with flare - literally and figuratively (no fake sunbursts or photoshopping): where capturing real moments are key to each images success.
 Some will call it, cinematic, while others will say it is reportage styled artistic images.